-For the cases $n=3$ and $n=4$, we verified the result via direct computation.
-Hence, assume $n \ge 5$.
+For the cases $n=3$ and $n=4$, we have verified the result via a computer software.
+Hence, we may assume $n \ge 5$.

 It suffices to consider only one elementary geodesic function to prove the theorem for all elementary geodesic functions.
-This follows from the cyclic symmetry of the $\mathcal A_n$-quiver (\textbf{Proposition \ref{prop321}}) and the birational actions do not depend on choices of an order of cluster mutations(\textbf{Theorem \ref{thm331}}).
+This follows from the cyclic symmetry of the $\mathcal A_n$-quiver (\textbf{Proposition~\ref{prop321}}) and from the fact that the birational actions do not depend on the choice of the order of cluster mutations (\textbf{Theorem~\ref{thm331}}).